CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 ## Exercise 1: Log in to Azure Portal

+In this exercise you will learn how to login to the Azure Portal in the JumpVM using user credentials provided under the Environment Details for accessing the Azure Portal

 ### Instructions

 1. After the environment is provisioned successfully your browser will load up the **Lab Guide** along with a virtual machine called **JumpVM**.
 This virtual machine will be your platform throughout the course of the workshop.
 In case you do not see the JumpVM load up on the left side of the screen, navigate to the **Virtual Machines** tab on the top right of the **Lab Guide** and check the status of the virtual machine.
 Alternately, you can directly RDP into JumpVM using the credentials provided in the **Environment Details** tab.